jundalisay/superblist/content/en/research/other/alien/essassani/time.md

 title: "What is Time?"
 weight: 14
 image: "/photos/physics/quasar.jpg"
-description: "How the Essassani view time as an illusion created by consciousness"
+description: "Time is an illusion created by consciousness"
+author: Consolidated from Bashar
 ---

 There is only ONE MOMENT in all creation - the eternal NOW.